shizen-yasei/ronin-php/README.txt

   $ sudo gem install ronin-php

+== SYNOPSIS:

+* Start the Ronin console with Ronin PHP preloaded:

+  $ ronin-php

 == LICENSE:

 Ronin PHP - A Ruby library for Ronin that provides support for PHP